zeek/zeek/frameworks/broker.rst

 The topic names that logs get published under are a bit nuanced.
 In the default cluster configuration, they are round-robin published to explicit topic names that identify a single logger.
-In standalone Bro processes, logs get published to the topic indicated by :zeek:see:`Broker::default_log_topic_prefix`.
+In standalone Zeek processes, logs get published to the topic indicated by :zeek:see:`Broker::default_log_topic_prefix`.

-For those writing their own scripts which need new topic names, a suggestion would be to avoid prefixing any new topics/prefixes with "zeek/" as any changes in scripts shipping with Bro will use that prefix and it's better to not risk unintended conflicts.
+For those writing their own scripts which need new topic names, a suggestion would be to avoid prefixing any new topics/prefixes with "zeek/" as any changes in scripts shipping with Zeek will use that prefix and it's better to not risk unintended conflicts.
 Again, it's often less confusing to just re-use existing topic names instead of introducing new topic names.
 The typical use case is writing